JeffreyC1998/CS372-Project-2d-game/README.md

 ## Downloads:
 There are two kinds of files: source and executable.
 To download the excutable files, please download the following:
--BeyondCovid_Data folder
+- BeyondCovid_Data folder
--MonoBleedingEdge folder
+- MonoBleedingEdge folder
--BeyondCovid.exe
+- BeyondCovid.exe
--UnityCrashHandler64.exe or UnityCrashHandler32.exe
+- UnityCrashHandler64.exe or UnityCrashHandler32.exe
--UnityPlayer.dll
+- UnityPlayer.dll

 The rest of the files are the source file including scripts.

 ## Technologies:
--C#
+- C#
--Unity
+- Unity